 - You change the filter when recommended by the manufacturer

-Replacing your lead water service or pipe
+Replacing your lead water service pipe and lead loan opportunity

 Using bottled water